Israel announces expansion of military operation in Gaza to seize ‘large areas’ of land, ordering residents to leave

 (CNN) — Israeli Defense Minister Israel Katz announced Wednesday a major expansion of the military’s operation in Gaza involving the seizure of large areas of land that would be “incorporated into Israel’s security zones.”

-The operation would also involve a “large-scale evacuation of Gaza’s population from combat zones,” the statement said without specifying details.
+In the statement, Katz said the operation would also involve a “large-scale evacuation of Gaza’s population from combat zones,” without specifying details.

+Signs of the operation’s expansion are yet to be seen on the ground, although the enclave saw heavy airstrikes overnight that have so far killed at least 17 people, according to local health authorities.

 The Israeli military’s spokesperson for Arabic media late on Tuesday ordered residents in Gaza’s southern Rafah area to leave their homes and move north.